 In compliance with the June 16, 2016 EEOC guidance and in compliance with the recently issued Americans with Disabilities Act (ADA) rule, Duplin County offers a voluntary wellness program available to all eligible employees.
 The program is administered according to federal rules permitting employer-sponsored wellness programs that seek to improve employee health or prevent disease, including the Americans with Disabilities Act of 1990, the Genetic Information Nondiscrimination Act of 2008, and the Health Insurance Portability and Accountability Act, as applicable, among others.
 If you choose to participate in the wellness program you will be asked to complete a voluntary health risk assessment or "HRA" that asks a series of questions about your health-related activities and behaviors and whether you have or have had certain medical conditions (e.g., cancer, diabetes, or heart disease).
-You will also be asked to complete a biometric screening, which will include a blood test for serum glucose, Hemoglobin A1c, total cholesterol, triglycerides, HDL Cholesterol, VLDL Cholesterol, LDL Cholesterol.
-You are not required to complete the HRA or to participate in the blood test or other medical examinations.
+You will also be asked to complete a biometric screening, which will include a blood test for serum glucose, Hemoglobin A1c, total cholesterol, triglycerides, HDL Cholesterol, VLDL Cholesterol, LDL Cholesterol, LDL Cholesterol, Serum at the blood test or other medical examinations.